 - The another method is, place it on clean kitchen towel and rub gently with towel itself.
 Then transfer the chironji into a bowl with enough water and shake, skin will float and then strain it.

-- Most Noteworthy, please do not add dry fruits with out soaking or blanching it.
-Significantly, always soak them over night for best results, then peel, slice and proceed.
-However, if you have time crunch, then blanch them for couple of hours and then peel and slice them.
+Most Noteworthy, please do not add dry fruits with out soaking or blanching it.
+Significantly, always soak them over night for best results, peel and slice them and then proceed.
+However, if you have time crunch, then blanch them for couple of hours, peel and slice them and use.

-- Remember, authentic sheer khurma recipe do not call for addition of dry fruits and nuts without soaking.
-So, I would strongly urge you, do not compromise on this step and mark my words, you will make the best sheer korma recipe ever.
+Remember, authentic sheer khurma recipe do not call for addition of dry fruits and nuts without soaking.
+So, I would strongly urge you, do not compromise on this step.
+And mark my words, you will make the best sheer korma ever.

-- You will find that addition of saffron is not usual in many sheer khurma recipe, so you can skip it.
 However, if you can, I would recommend you to add few strands for richer flavor and aroma.
-Nevertheless, it wont alter the authenticity and flavor if skipped.
+Nevertheless, it wont alter the authenticity and flavor if you skip it.

 Well, this is most important thing and of course a secret, that I should tell you 😛 .